JCSDA/saber/doc/bump/running_the_code.md

 # Running the code

-To run the code, go the saber-bundle build directory and type:
+To run the BUMP executable, go the SABER build directory and type:

     cd bin
     export OMP_NUM_THREADS=$NTHREAD